User Manual

 Getting Location

-• To get the latitude and longitude values of a location on Google Maps, you can right click on the map and copy the coordinates from the menu that appears.
+• To get the latitude and longitude values of a location via Google Maps, right-click on the map and copy the coordinates from the menu that appears.
 Add these values to the Latitude and Longitude fields of the Maps element.

 Events